uilianries/imgui/About-the-IMGUI-paradigm.md

 This is in comparison with typical RMGUI ("retained-mode UI"):

-- RMGUI APIs often have the application retain more artifacts from the UI system (e.g. create objects, maintain references).
+- RMGUI APIs often have the application retain artifacts from the UI system (e.g. maintain references to UI objects).
-- RMGUI APIs often require more synchronization mechanisms because the UI system retain more application data.
+- RMGUI APIs often require synchronization mechanisms because the UI system retain more application data.

 What it doesn't stands for: